 This marks CleanSlate’s seventh center in Wisconsin, with more than 60 centers across the country.

-Last December, CleanSlate opened its first center in Kenosha County, located within the offices of Oakwood Clinical Associates, a behavioral consulting clinic which serves as a partner with CleanSlate in the Salem community.
+Last December, CleanSlate opened its first Kenosha addiction treatment center, located within the offices of Oakwood Clinical Associates, a behavioral consulting clinic which serves as a partner with CleanSlate in the Salem community.
 CleanSlate’s alliance with Oakwood Clinical Associates allows CleanSlate and Oakwood Clinical Associates to navigate patients through the continuum of care, helping people more easily access low-cost services they may need to achieve or maintain recovery.

 “Before we opened an office in Kenosha, many residents were driving long distances to receive treatment at our centers in Racine and Milwaukee,” said Joan Erwin, CleanSlate's Senior Vice President of Expansion Operations.
 “The community has been grateful for our presence here, and expanding our services in Kenosha will help us meet the high demand for treatment.”